 Stalled congressional efforts on gun violence

-In a joint statement, House speaker Nancy Pelosi, D-Calif., and Senate Minority Leader Chuck Schumer, D-N.Y., called on Majority Leader Mitch McConnell, R-Ky., to bring the Senate back from recess to take up House passed gun control legislation.
+House speaker Nancy Pelosi, D-Calif., and Senate Minority Leader Chuck Schumer, D-N.Y., called on Majority Leader Mitch McConnell, R-Ky., to bring the Senate back from recess to take up House passed gun control legislation.

 "Senate Republican Leader Mitch McConnell has called himself the 'grim reaper' and refuses to act on this bipartisan legislation," the statement says.
 "It is incumbent upon the Senate to come back into session to pass this legislation immediately."

 An aide who listened in to a conference call between Pelosi and House Democratic members quoted the speaker as saying that Trump and McConnell "have to feel the public sentiment on this.
 We have a golden opportunity to save lives."

 Pelosi and Schumer also took Trump to task for apparently backing away from his earlier call for stricter background checks in their joint statement.
 "It took less than three hours for the president to back off his call for stronger background check legislation.
 When he can't talk about guns when he talks about gun violence, it shows the president remains prisoner to the gun lobby and the NRA," they said.

 Earlier this year, the Democrat-controlled House passed two bills aimed at making the background check system more stringent, with the support of a handful of Republicans. background checks for all person-to-person gun sales. extend the amount of time gun dealers must wait for a response from the federal background check system.
 It is currently three days; the House bill would make it 10 days.
 The Senate has not moved to take up either measure.

 In the wake of the shootings, Sen. Pat Toomey, R-Pa., tried to revive legislation he co-sponsored following the Sandy Hook school shooting to close what's known as the "gun show loophole."